dabeng/interview/README.md

  - How do you think of jQuery?
 Do you believe jquery is now out of date?

 ## ES6
 - Which are your favorite syntax of ES6 & ES7?
-Could you give some examples demonstraing the power of these new syntax?
+Could you give some examples demonstrating the power of these new syntax?

 ## Component